Black Cod With Miso

 Yield: 3 cups

-Recipe courtesy Nobuyuki Matsuhisa, "Nobu: The Cookbook" Kodansha International, October 2001
+Recipe courtesy of Nobuyuki Matsuhisa, "Nobu: The Cookbook" Kodansha International, October 2001